jbomanson/tmux-kak-copy-mode/README.md

 - [kak-ansi](https://github.com/eraserhd/kak-ansi),
   which can be installed for example with the Kakoune plugin manager [plug](https://github.com/andreyorst/plug.kak).
-  This is used for rendering ANSI-colored text in Kakoune.
+  This plugin is used for rendering ANSI-colored text in Kakoune.

 - [tmux-kak-info.kak](https://github.com/jbomanson/tmux-kak-info.kak),
   which can also be installed with [plug](https://github.com/andreyorst/plug.kak).
-  This is used for determining which Kakoune session to connect to.
+  This plugin is used for determining which Kakoune session to connect to.

 ## Installation